-The FSP for the 4th Generation Intel® CoreTM Processors with Mobile Intel® QM87 and HM86 Chipsets is built with a preferred base address of 0xFFF60000 and so the reference code provided in the document assumes that the FSP is placed at 0xFFF60000 after the final boot loader build.
-If it is required to locate the FSP binary at a different location other than 0xFFF60000, use the Binary Configuration Tool (BCT) to rebase it before the integration.
+The FSP for the Broadwell platform is built with a preferred base address of 0xFFF30000 and so the reference code provided in the document assumes that the FSP is placed at this base address during the final boot loader build.
+Users may rebase the FSP binary at a different location with Intel's Binary Configuration Tool (BCT) before integrating to the boot loader.